yuyujijin/azul/README.md

 ## How Azul is supposed to be used ?

-Just compile the Launcher.java file (javac Launcher.java), and then run the java file (java Launcher ).
+Just compile the Launcher.java file (javac Launcher.java), in Clisson-Valty/Code/Java, and then run the java file (java Launcher ).

 ## File format